 • Robots cannot Sleep.
 They do not benefit from the Sleep activity.

 • Robots can be Repaired.
-A party member performing the Repair activity can restore a Robot’s HP and mend their injuries.
-See the Repair activity above.
+A party member performing the Repair/Craft activity can restore a Robot’s HP and mend their injuries.
+See the Repair/Craft activity above.
+Costs 1 Repair Kit charge for HP recovery and 1 Toolkit charge for all injury mending attempts.

 • Robots can self-repair if they have sufficient 🔧 Repair skill.
 This uses their own Rest Activity — they spend the rest fixing themselves instead of doing something else.

-• Robots can perform any other activity: Lookout, Read, Scavenge, Repair (others’ equipment), or Town Services.
+• Robots can perform any other activity: Lookout, Read, Scavenge, Repair/Craft (others’ equipment), or Town Services.

 Robots make excellent Lookouts since they don’t need Sleep and don’t benefit from it.
 Assigning a Robot to Lookout duty is efficient because it doesn’t cost the party a “lost” Sleep slot.